impreet01/PerdictionNFL/README.md

 ## Injury ingestion workflow

-`trainer/dataSources.js` still prefers the nflverse weekly injury CSVs.
-When those are empty or lag behind, you can enable the Rotowire fallback and refresh the artifacts before generating context packs:
+Injury data now ships exclusively from the Rotowire scraper artifacts emitted by `scripts/fetchRotowireInjuries.js`.
+Refresh the artifacts before generating context packs or rerunning training:

-1. Set `ROTOWIRE_ENABLED=true` in your shell.
+1. Set `ROTOWIRE_ENABLED=true` in your shell (required for the fetcher to execute).
 2. Run the fetcher for the target snapshot (pass any season/week you need):
    ```bash
    npm run fetch:injuries -- --season=2025 --week=6